mscharhag/java-ee-8-mvc/controllers/README.md

-Java EE MVC 1.0 - Getting started with Ozark
+Java EE MVC 1.0 - A detailed look at Controllers
 =============
 Example project for my Blog post [Java EE 8 MVC: A detailed look at Controllers][1].